spatialos/gdk-for-unity/docs/reference/workflows/ecs/interaction/component-data.md

 ### How to send a component update

 To send a component update, change the value of at least one field of the component.
-The component tracks these changes, constructing a component update and sending it at the end of the current update loop.
+The component tracks these changes, and the GDK constructs a component update to send at the end of the current update loop.

 > **Note:** This means that you should be conscious of when you make changes to SpatialOS components as this directly correlates to network bandwidth!